RayStick/RayStick/README.md

   <summary>Click for more details - for instance, What is a Data Wrangler?</summary>
   <br />

 Data Wranglers can be viewed as a specialised type of data scientist, primarily working in the space between data generators and data analysts.
 Read more [here](https://the-turing-way.netlify.app/collaboration/research-infrastructure-roles/data-wrangler.html).
-The research projects I work on use large population health databases (often electronic health records derived from primacy care data).
+The research projects I work on use large population health databases (often electronic health records derived from primary care data).
 This data rarely comes **AI-ready** or **research-ready**.
 I create re-usable, accessible and efficient analytical workflows to help prepare data for specific use cases.

 </details>